skipperkongen/azure-python-functions-walkthrough/README.md

 After completing the steps you will have a Python function hosted in the Azure cloud that you can call via HTTP, e.g. with curl.

+> Disclaimer: This walkthrough works and produces an endpoint you can call.
-> Disclaimer: at the time of writing it seems that Azure API Management does not support Functions written in Python.
+However, at the time of writing it seems that Azure API Management, which adds nice features, such as caching and routing, does not support Functions written in Linux/Python.
 It is my expectation that this problem will resolve itself swiftly.

 ## Create function